 - You are a citizen of one of the following countries: Cuba, Iran, North Korea, Sudan, and Syria.

-If you wish to travel using Automatic Visa Re-validation benefit, please make sure to travel with a printout of this document by U.S. Customs and Border Protection.
+If you wish to travel using Automatic Visa Revalidation benefit, please make sure to review this web page by U.S. Customs and Border Protection.

-- Travel to Canada: If your country is listed here, you will need a temporary resident visa to enter Canada.
+- Travel to Canada: Please refer to this list of countries to determine if you will need a temporary resident visa or Electronic Travel Authorization (eTA) to enter Canada.
 Visit Government of Canada’s page regarding How to Apply for Your Temporary Resident Visa.
 Here are some important reminders:

 - Applications and forms must be completed electronically, or submitted in-person at a visa application centre.